mary-hopkins/Tic-Tac-Toe/README.md

 ## Future Plans

 * A complete rework, this thing is ugly and ~~broken~~.
-* A Jest test suite to make sure I have complete coverage of my code
+* A Jest test suite to make sure I have coverage of my code
-* Remove Player Name Input, it is stupid.
-* Computer to play against
+* Offer a computer opponent
 * Rebuild with Angular, for practice

 ## Past Versions